First, W3M chooses a Team Contact to manage the group creation process.

 The W3M process for approving new Charters is described in the (Team-only) documentation on W3M evaluation of Proposed Charter and AC Reviews.
 The Strategy or Project Lead informs the Comm Team of W3M approval by sending email to email@example.com, or the Head of Communications forwards the W3M action for information.

 Note: Is the Group aware that its charter is being extended?
 Please inform them before discussion within W3M.

 W3M resolved to adopt the Policy on W3C Group Charter End Dates, effective 18 June 2015.

-If W3M resolves to extend a charter, the Domain Lead's message to the Comm Team should take the form of an extension announcement; see the charter extension template.
+If W3M resolves to extend a charter, the Strategy or Project Lead's message to the Comm Team should take the form of an extension announcement; see the charter extension template.

 When a charter is extended, the Team Contact modifies the Charter in place as follows: